nestauk/firebreak-serving-an-ml-model-client/README.md

 ## Building CSS

-Assuming you have [NodeJS](https://nodejs.org) installed, you can run `npm run build-css` to generate a `style.css` file in the `dist` directory.
-This will also watch for changes to files in the `dist` directory which can be useful during development.
+Assuming you have [NodeJS](https://nodejs.org) installed, you can run `npm run build-css` to generate a `style.css` file.
+This will also watch for changes to .html and .js files which can be useful during development.
 For more information see https://tailwindcss.com.